Orthodox Church of Ukraine: Calendar

-On December 24, 2022, during an audience, Major archbishop Sviatoslav handed over to Metropolitan Epiphanius for review a letter outlining the considerations of the UGCC hierarchs regarding the calendar reform.
+On 24 December 2022, during an audience, Major archbishop Sviatoslav handed over to Metropolitan Epiphanius for review a letter outlining the considerations of the UGCC hierarchs regarding the calendar reform.
 The primates decided to create a joint working group on specific proposals for calendar reform.
 The joint group is initiated on the occasion of the celebration of the 1700th anniversary of the First Ecumenical Council, held in Nicaea in 325.
 In this Council, in particular, the calendar principles of church life were determined.
-On December 25, 2022, Metropolitan Epiphanius announced that at the next meeting of the Synod of the OCU, he would study the experience gained in celebrating Christmas Liturgies on December 25, 2022 in the new style, both positive and negative.
+On 25 December 2022, Metropolitan Epiphanius announced that at the next meeting of the Synod of the OCU, he would study the experience gained in celebrating Christmas Liturgies on 25 December 2022 in the new style, both positive and negative.
 And in the future, further steps in the calendar reform of the OCU will be determined exclusively by the council.

-On January 6, 2023, Metropolitan Epiphanius announced that the parishes of the Orthodox Church of Ukraine, which want to completely switch to the Revised Julian calendar, will soon be able to do so after the decision of the nearest meeting of the Synod, noting that the OCU has already started on the path of reforming the church calendar and will do everything in order to implement it during 2023.
+On 6 January 2023, Metropolitan Epiphanius announced that the parishes of the Orthodox Church of Ukraine, which want to completely switch to the Revised Julian calendar, will soon be able to do so after the decision of the nearest meeting of the Synod, noting that the OCU has already started on the path of reforming the church calendar and will do everything in order to implement it during 2023.

-On February 2, 2023, the Holy Synod of the OCU allowed and approved the procedure for blessing parishes and monasteries for the full use of the Revised Julian calendar, and on May 24, 2023, to hold a meeting of the Council of Bishops, where the issue of calendar reform will be raised.
+On 2 February 2023, the Holy Synod of the OCU allowed and approved the procedure for blessing parishes and monasteries for the full use of the Revised Julian calendar, and on 24 May 2023, to hold a meeting of the Council of Bishops, where the issue of calendar reform will be raised.

+On 24 May 2023 the Council of Bishops decides to completely switch to the Revised Julian calendar.
+It was also decided to convene the Local Council of the OCU on 27 July 2023.
+On 27 July the aforesaid council approved the transition to the Revised Julian calendar.The transition to the New Calendar was applied according to plan on 1 September 2023.